-Magic eraser is compared to “sandpaper” and is restoration when used with less to more aggressive pressure.
+Magic eraser is compared to “sandpaper” and is restored when used with less to more aggressive pressure.
 On ceramic and porcelain tile it actually can “lighten your material” and expose the “finish” of that particular tile.

-When the magic eraser is utilized on grout, then consider that etching the top of the material similar to a grout removal tool with a perforated edge.
+When the magic eraser is utilized on grout, then consider etching the top of the material similar to a grout removal tool with a perforated edge.

 Magic eraser pad has very little life when used harshly as a 2’x2′ area maybe it’s the official limit.
 Can you imagine 1000 square feet or more to get your tile grout cleaner?